prasadchavansaecomp-prog/customer_behavior_analysis/README.md

 ---

 ## 📈 Dashboard
-The Power BI dashboard provides an interactive view of:
+The Power BI dashboard visualizes:
 - Revenue by category and age group
 - Subscription distribution
-- Sales trends and customer segments
+- Sales and customer segment trends

-*(Dashboard screenshots available in the images folder)*
+Dashboard screenshots are available in the `images` folder.

 ---

 ## 💡 Key Insights
 - Loyal customers form the largest customer segment
-- Subscription status does not significantly change average spend
+- Subscription status shows minimal impact on average spending
 - Certain products are highly dependent on discounts
-- Young and middle-aged customers contribute the highest revenue
+- Young and middle-aged customers generate the highest revenue

 ---

 ## 🚀 Future Improvements
-- Predictive modeling for customer churn
+- Customer churn prediction
 - Product recommendation system
-- Automated data pipeline
+- Automated ETL pipeline
-- Advanced customer lifetime value (CLV) analysis
+- Customer lifetime value (CLV) analysis

 ---

 ## 📚 Learning Note
 This project was inspired by a YouTube tutorial and implemented independently by me.
-The code structure, analysis, and insights reflect my own understanding and execution.
+All analysis, code execution, and insights are based on my understanding and practice.

----

-## 📬 Contact
-Feel free to connect with me on LinkedIn or GitHub for feedback or collaboration.